VSCodium/vscodium/README.md

 brew install --cask vscodium
 ```

-_Note for Mac macOS Mojave users: if you see "App can't be opened because Apple cannot check it for malicious software" when opening VSCodium the first time, you can right-click the application and choose Open.
-This should only be required the first time opening on Mojave._
+*Note for macOS users: if you can't open the App, please read [the following troubleshooting](https://github.com/VSCodium/vscodium/wiki/Troubleshooting#macos).*

 #### <a id="install-with-winget"></a>Install with Windows Package Manager (WinGet)
 If you use Windows and have [Windows Package Manager](https://github.com/microsoft/winget-cli) installed: